FootprintsForFreedom/Backend/Sources/AppApi/Documentation.docc/Api/User/Password/UserChangePassword.md

 This endpoint is only available to the user himself.

-The own user token has to be sent as a `BearerToken` with the request.
+The own access token has to be sent as a `BearerToken` with the request.

 ### Input parameters